Accelerated First-Order Optimization under Nonlinear Constraints: Accelerated Gradient Flow

 As a consequence of allowing the state to be discontinuous, we need to delineate both the density $\dot{z}(t)$ with respect to the Lebesgue measure $\dt$ (which describes the smooth part of the motion) as well as the density $z(t)^+-z(t)^-$ (which describes the non-smooth motion) for fully determining the state trajectory $z(t)$.
 By analogy to non-smooth mechanics \citep[see, e.g.,][]{Studer}, this can be achieved with the following measure-differential inclusion:

 where $\epsilon\in [0,1)$ is a constant, $\gamma_i$ is the velocity associated with the $i$th constraint and is defined as

 and where we have omitted the dependence on $t$ (as we will do frequently in the subsequent presentation).
 We note that the set $I_x$ (or $I_{x(t)}$ in full notation) is time-dependent.
 The normal cone inclusion in \eqref{eq:mde1} is illustrated with Fig.~\ref{Fig:NCi} and will be further discussed below.
 The constant $\epsilon$ has the interpretation of a restitution coefficient, whereby $\epsilon=0$ leads to inelastic collisions, and $\epsilon=1$ yields elastic collisions.
-Measure-differential inclusions are common in non-smooth mechanics, where various existence results for inclusions of the type \eqref{eq:mde1} have been established; see, for example, \citet{DiPiazza, Leine2} and references therein.
+We use the following solution concept for \eqref{eq:mde1}: \begin{definition} (Solution of a measure differential inclusion, see \cite[Def.~4.7]{Leine}) A solution $z(t)=\varphi(t,t_0,z_0)$ of the measure differential inclusion \eqref{eq:mde1} with initial condition $z(t_0)^-=z_0$ is a function $z:\mathbb{R} \rightarrow \mathbb{R}^{2n}$, being of locally bounded variation, which fulfills \eqref{eq:mde1} and $\diff x=u(t) \dt$ for all $t\geq t_0$ and which is not defined at its discontinuity points. \end{definition} Measure-differential inclusions are common in non-smooth mechanics.
+However, establishing existence of solutions is challenging, and solutions are rarely unique.
+Exceptions arise in situations where the right-hand side of the differential inclusion is monotone, which is, however, too restrictive for our purposes.
+We refer the reader for existence results to the literature, see, for example \cite{DiPiazza, Leine2} and references therein.

 We note that if $x$ is in the interior of the feasible set, $I_x$ is empty, and therefore \eqref{eq:mde1} reduces to \eqref{eq:diff1}.
 This means that \eqref{eq:mde1} generalizes \eqref{eq:diff1} from the unconstrained case to the constrained case by including the constraint $\gamma_i^+ + \epsilon \gamma_i^- \in N_{\mathbb{R}_{\leq 0}} (-\diff \lambda_i)$, which, as we will discuss below, describes the discontinuities of $u$ via Newton's impact law and imposes the velocity constraint $u(t)\in V_\alpha(x(t))$, whenever $u(t)$ exists.